 J-1 New Scholar

-If they are already in the US and will apply for a change of status to J-1, they must also pay the SEVIS fee before submitting their change of status application to USCIS.
+If they are already in the U.S. and will apply for a change of status to J-1, you must also pay the SEVIS fee before submitting their change of status application to USCIS.

 A scholar may use a major credit card (Visa, MasterCard, or American Express, issued in any country to anyone) to pay the SEVIS fee online and print out a confirmation receipt that you can used as proof of payment.